KachesovVadim/KachesovVadim/README.md

 **Welcome to my GitHub profile!** My name is Vadim Káchesov. 😄 I am a programmer from Russia.

 **In short, about me.**
-I've been studying programming for **four** years.
+I've been studying programming for **five** years.
 Freelancing is the best thing for me right now. =)

 Now I take orders from customers and from the freelance exchange.
 My **credo** is everything related to **gamedev**. 💯